Olympic flame arrives in Beijing amid boycott calls | CBC Sports

 China says spectators from outside China won't be allowed to attend the Winter Games because of the COVID-19 pandemic, and athletes must remain in a bubble to guard against the spread of coronavirus.
 China has largely stamped-out domestic transmission of the disease, the first cases of which were detected in the central Chinese city of Wuhan in late 2019.

-At Wednesday's flame handover ceremony, Deputy Beijing Mayor Zhang Jiandong said the city was committed to holding a "simple, safe and excellent Games."
+At Wednesday's flame handover ceremony, Beijing's Deputy Mayor Zhang Jiandong said the city was committed to holding a "simple, safe and excellent Games."

 China and the IOC have collaborated to design a truncated torch relay that reduces the number of routes and personnel involved, Zhang said.